SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-product.md

 1. Double-click a product in the quote.

-1. If you want to search in a specific price list, you can select it in the list next to the **Product search** field.
+1. To search in a specific price list, you can select it in the list next to the **Product search** field.

 1. Start typing the name of the product or product code in the **Product search** field.
 The hitlist is updated automatically.
 You can search on all or parts of both the product name and product code.